-Similar connection is also explored in the recent work of De Pauw \cite{dePauw}.
+Similar connection is also explored in the work of De Pauw \cite{dePauw}.

 Finally, there is the somewhat surprising connection of the prescribed Jacobian equation to large-scale geometry.
 This was first observed independently by Burago and Kleiner \cite{BK} and McMullen \cite{McM} and is of particular interest to our work.
 Recall that $Z\subset \reals^d$ is a \emph{separated net}, if there are two constants $\varepsilon>0$ and $\delta>0$ such that for any $x\in \reals^d$, there is $z\in Z$ with $\lVert x-z\rVert\leq \varepsilon$ and whenever $z,w\in Z$, $z\not= w$, then $\lVert z - w \rVert\geq \delta$.
 Burago and Kleiner show that existence of \emph{biLipschitz solutions} (i.e.~Lipschitz, injective solutions, with Lipschitz inverses) to \eqref{E:PJE1} given a right hand side $\rho\in L^\infty(Q)$, corresponds to the existence of biLipschitz bijections $F\colon Z \to \mathbb{Z}^d$, where $Z$ is a separated net.